deladriere/euro-modules/Talko/readme.md

 7: frequencemeter (just saying "Hertz" instead of "Volts")
 8: counter (each gate trigger increments the counter while any cv change resets it)
 9: number radio (each gate trigger a 4 number sequence while any cv trigger a new "transmission")
 10: time since cv reset  (each gate triggers saying the time in minutes/seconds while any cv change resets the clock to zero)
+11: Random vocabulary

 ####Sound jack & pot